bclay/pennapps-help-desk/README.md

-PennApps Help Desk: See the Wiki for plans.
+PennApps Help Desk
 ==================
+See the Wiki for plans.